EthanDebnath/EthanDebnath/README.md

-### hi i'm ethan 👋
+### hi i'm Ethan Debnath 👋

-I'm into designing systems and developing products that people care about 💖.
+I'm a startup founder and software engineer into designing systems and developing products that people care about 💖.

+I am currently building an **AI-powered ed-tech learning platform** that facilitates study groups, habits, and elevates resources all in a seamless end-to-end, college-oriented, experience for students. 🤖🎓 utilizing [OpenAI's GPT-4](https://openai.com) and [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/).
 <!--
 **EthanDebnath/EthanDebnath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.